Maʼamtagila First Nation

 This map, based on one released by the Umista Cultural Society, clearly shows the boundaries of Maʼamtagila/Madilbeʼ Territory in the Johnstone Strait.

-The Maʼamtagila First Nation (also styled Maamtagila), formerly known as Mahteelthpe or Matilpi, are an Indigenous nation and part of the Kwakwakaʼwakw peoples.
+The Maʼamtagila Nation (also styled Maamtagila), formerly known as Mahteelthpe or Matilpi, are an Indigenous nation and part of the Kwakwakaʼwakw peoples.
 Their territory is located in the Queen Charlotte Strait-Johnstone Strait area in the Discovery Islands between Vancouver Island and the British Columbia mainland in Canada.

 The Maʼamtagila are recognized by the various tribes that comprise the Kwakwakaʼwakw-speaking peoples.
 They were officially recognized by the Government of Canada first in 1879 and confirmed in 1914 by the Royal Commission on Indian Affairs in British Columbia (McKenna-McBride Commission), before amalgamating in 1945 with the Klowitsis Tribe (now Tlowitsis Nation).

 History

 Prior to contact with settlers, the Maʼamtagila occupied the area around what is now called the Johnstone Strait for thousands of years.
 Their primary dwelling places were Etsekin (Matilpi Village) and Haylate, locations that were central to the overall territories of the Kwakwakaʼwakw people.
 Like all Kwakwakaʼwakw, the Maʼamtagila are made up of several namimas (clans), each with its own Eagle seat (leader).
 The three main namimas of the Maʼamtagila are the Hamatam (Seagull), Gixsam (Kulus, Thunderbird) and the Hayalikawaʼyi (Healers).
 The Maʼa̱mtagila name derives from their ancestor, Matagila, the grey seagull.
 The Maʼamtagila are known for their harvesting and carving of Cedar trees, as well as their silverwork.